ghoshkumararun/Projects/README.md

 - Create password with MD5 Encryption.
 - Ckeditor is web text editor for keystrokes.
 - ColPick is jQuery plugin, Help you use the Color Picker.
+- imgAreaSelect is a jQuery plugin for selecting a rectangular area of an image.
+- jQuery UI use for user interface interactions, effects, widgets and themes.
+- jQuery Countdown uses to set to show a countdown to a given time.
+- Bootstrap 3 uses for developing responsive projects on the web.
+- Highcharts uses to summarize to display graphs from database MySQL.
+- jQuery Magnific Popup uses for the zoom effect gallery.

 All the content or image are reproduced from project.
 If the violation of your copyright, please inform,